lightning-framework/lightning/README.md

 # Lightning

-An experimental light-weight web framework for Java that expands on the Spark framework.
+An experimental light-weight web framework for Java built on Jetty.

 The primary goal of this framework is to provide the convenience of PHP-style save-and-refresh development while enabling developers to leverage the type-safety and speed of Java.